Skip to Main Content

 Bar Chart

-Values are indicated by the length of a rectangular bars, with each bar corresponding to a measured group.
+Values are indicated by the length of rectangular bars, with each bar corresponding to a measured group.

 Goal: Comparison